+Let's look at an example.
 To follow this example, you will have to have gender information stored as a custom property for your contacts.
-You can start collecting gender information from your customers and subscribers by asking in sign up forms or within emails.
+You can start collecting gender, or any type of information, from your customers and subscribers by asking in sign up forms or within emails.

 Here is the logic you would use for each block to achieve the following:

-Like we mentioned previously, you can use "or" statements to target people who have inputted one custom property or another.
-For example, you might want to ensure that you capture different possible spellings of a word when you are targeting subscribers who have described themselves as "male" OR "Male."
+You can use "or" statements to target people who have inputted one custom property or another.
+For example, you might want to ensure that you capture different possible spellings of a word when you are targeting subscribers who have described their gender as "male" OR "Male."
 To do this, you would use the following syntax: